Photo By Jim Mahoney for Coverage

 Ensuring more coverage of meaningful and effective climate actions

-- Using our voice: We serve as regular sources for journalists and offer analyses of key moments in public discourse through op-eds, like this one by our director Dr. Aaron Bernstein and Board Chair Gina McCarthy in the New England Journal of Medicine, urging health care providers to get active on climate.
+- Using our voice: We serve as regular sources for journalists and offer analyses of key moments in public discourse through op-eds, like this one by our director Dr. Aaron Bernstein and former Director Gina McCarthy in the New England Journal of Medicine, urging health care providers to get active on climate.

 - Training journalists: To give editors and reporters the tools they need to identify new stories, use health framing, and focus on solutions, we create strategic partnerships with media organizations to build original programming and participate in professional development events, including: